yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ### `uid()`

-Returns the user id of the current user, which is a integer.
+Returns the user id of the current user, which is an integer.

 ### `gid()`

-Returns the group id of the current user, which is a integer.
+Returns the group id of the current user, which is an integer.

 ### `user_name()`